Motala11/Motala11/README.md

 Here, you will find projects ranging from fun Pokemon API games, to building your own Jenkins pipeline!

-The projects will have step-by-step guides to allow you to follow along and try it out yourself:tada:.
+The projects will have step-by-step guides to allow you to follow along and try it out yourself :tada:.

 Please check out the projects I have created on my journey as a DevOps Engineer! :grin: